 Carbon chain length typically C30–C60

-Very fine micro-sized crystals
+Very fine, micro-sized crystals (smaller than paraffin wax)

 Higher molecular weight than paraffin wax